trustathsh/ironvas/README.md

 ironvas consists of two elements:

-* One part - the "publisher" - simply fetches the latest scan reports stored in an OpenVAS server, converts them into IF-MAP metadata (currently "event"-metadata) and finally publishes them into a MAP server. ironvas takes care to not flood the MAPS with redundant information, furthermore you can specify a filter (in `filter.js`) for the vulnerabilities to publish.
+* One part - the "publisher" - simply fetches the latest scan reports stored in an OpenVAS server, converts them into IF-MAP metadata and/or AMQP (currently "event"-metadata) and finally publishes them into a MAP server and/or RabbitMQ. ironvas takes care to not flood the MAPS with redundant information, furthermore you can specify a filter (in `filter.js`) for the vulnerabilities to publish.
-  If a scan report is deleted from the OpenVAS server, ironvas will purge all published metadata, associated with the deleted report, from the MAPS.
+  If a scan report is deleted from the OpenVAS server, ironvas will purge all published metadata, associated with the deleted report, from the MAPS and sends a deleted event to the AMQP Queue.
   In other words this means that ironvas always tries to reflect the current/latest knowledge of an OpenVAS server in a MAP server.
   The event-metadata that ironvas published is filled with the following